-As used herein, a "U.S. shareholder" is a beneficial owner of a share that is for U.S. federal income tax purposes: (i) an individual who is a citizen or resident of the United States; (ii) a corporation (or other entity treated as a corporation) created or organized in or under the laws of the United States, any state thereof, or the District of Columbia; (iii) an estate the income of which is subject to U.S. federal income tax, regardless of its source; or (iv) a trust (x) the administration of which is subject to the primary supervision of a U.S. court and one or more "United States persons" (within the meaning of the Code) have the authority to control all substantial decisions of the trust, or (y) that has made a valid election under applicable U.S. Treasury Regulations to be treated as a "United States person" (within the meaning of the Code).
-A "non-U.S. shareholder" generally is a beneficial owner of a share that is neither a U.S. shareholder nor a partnership (or other entity or arrangement treated as a partnership) for U.S. federal income tax purposes.
-If a partnership (or other entity or arrangement treated as a partnership for U.S. federal income tax purposes) holds our shares, the U.S. federal income tax treatment of a partner will generally depend upon the status of the partner and the activities of the partnership.
-A partnership, or a partner of a partnership, holding our shares should consult his, her, or its own tax advisor regarding the U.S. federal income tax consequences of investing in our shares.
+As used herein, a "U.S. shareholder" is a beneficial owner of a share that is for U.S. federal income tax purposes: (i) a citizen or individual resident of the United States; (ii) a corporation (or other entity treated as a corporation) created or organized in or under the laws of the United States, any state thereof, or the District of Columbia; (iii) an estate the income of which is subject to U.S. federal income tax, regardless of its source; or (iv) a trust if (x) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more "United States persons" (within the meaning of the Code) have the authority to control all substantial decisions of the trust, or (y) the trust has made a valid election under applicable U.S. Treasury Regulations to be treated as a "United States person" (within the meaning of the Code).
+A "non-U.S. shareholder" generally is a beneficial owner of a share that is neither a U.S. shareholder nor a partnership for U.S. federal income tax purposes.
+If a partnership (or other entity or arrangement treated as a partnership for U.S. federal income tax purposes) holds UNG shares, the U.S. federal income tax treatment of a partner will generally depend upon the status of the partner and the activities of the partnership.
+A partnership, or a partner of a partnership, holding UNG shares should consult his, her, or its own tax advisor regarding the U.S. federal income tax consequences of investing in UNG shares.